bluedalmatian/bigbrother/README.txt

 in a webpage and can be routed from one network to another if you want to monitor cameras from a remote location or if you have a separate VLAN for cameras and want to monitor them from a different VLAN.
 If you dont' wish to do this use * otherwise this sets the stream format that BigBrother/ffmpeg will produce.

-Currently the only valid value is HLS which provides HTTP Live Streaming. e.g HLS e.g *
+Valid values are HLS which provides an H.264 stream at 10Mbits/sec using HTTP Live Streaming.
+Or can also specify a bit rate using HLS/x where x is the bitrate in megabits/sec and is a number from 0.1 to 20.
+This is useful if you are remotely monitoring CCTV over a connection with limited upstream speed such as a DSL line.

+e.g HLS
+e.g HLS/0.5
+e.g HLS/2
+e.g *

 Folder is the main parent directory you want the recordings to be placed in.
 This directory must contain mandatory sub directories as described above.

-ContainerType is the type of codec container delivered by the camera.
-Currently the only valid value is MP4 for an MPEG4 container.
+ContainerType is the type of codec container used to store the recorded video.
+Valid values are MP4 for an MPEG4 container, MXG for an MxPEG container, WEBM for a WebM container and MKC for a Matroska container.

+It is important that the container chosen is compatible with the video being delivered by the camera.
+For most cameras video will be in H.264 or H.265 format and an MP4 container should therefore be used.

 Here are some full examples: